dazinator/Dazinator.Extensions.DependencyInjection/README.md

 ## Intro

-This repository extends `Dazinator.Extensions.DependencyInjection` to provide additional features, which currently are:
+This repository builds on `Microsoft.Extensions.DependencyInjection` to provide additional features, which currently are:

 - Named Services
 - Child Containers